MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-how-users-permissions.md

 ---
-title: 'How to: Manage Users and Permissions | Microsoft Docs'
+title: Assign User Permissions and Create or Modify Permission Sets | Microsoft Docs
-description: Manage permission sets for users after you have created users in Office 365.
+description: Describes how add Office 365 users to Financials, and then assign permissions, access rights, and security settings.
 services: project-madeira
 documentationcenter:
 author: SorenGP